-The interbank market in foreign currencies is a global, around the clocktwenty-four hour market.
+The interbank market in foreign currencies is a global, twenty-four hour market.
 Therefore, your and our hours of operation, during which we may transact in FX Transactions, issue margin calls and settle collateral delivery or return amounts, may not conform to the hours during which the underlying currencies are most traded.
-To the extent this occurs, significant changes in foreign exchange rates as well as market, economic and political conditions, and thus in the value of FX Transactions and the amount of credit exposure between us, may take place outside of our mutual hours of operation.
+To the extent this occurs, significant changes in foreign exchange rates as well as market, economic and political conditions, and thus the value of FX Transactions and the amount of credit exposure between us, may take place outside of our mutual hours of operation.

-Relevant information relating to conditions affecting underlying foreign exchange markets may not be as well known or as rapidly or thoroughly reported in the United Statesyour country as is the case with comparable information regarding United Statesdomestic developments.
+Relevant information relating to conditions affecting underlying foreign exchange markets may not be as well known or as rapidly or thoroughly reported in your country as is the case with comparable information regarding domestic developments.
 Information regarding developments in certain emerging market jurisdictions may be even less readily available, if at all.

-Non-business Business Day Risk
+Non-Business Day Risk

 Trading in a currency may be substantially less liquid on days when banks in the principal financial center of the currency are not open for business.
-As a result, a current exchange rate may not be available, and you may not be able to engage in FX Transactions at previously observed rates or at all.

-Market disruptions Disruptions and restrictions Restrictions due to government action or other factors Government Action or Other Factors
+Market Disruptions and Restrictions due to Government Action or Other Factors

-Foreign currency exchange rates may be volatile and subject to intermittent market disruptions or distortions due to numerous factors specific to each foreign country, including among others government regulation and intervention, lack of liquidity and the participation of speculators types of entities participating in the market.
+Foreign currency exchange rates may be volatile and subject to intermittent market disruptions or distortions due to numerous factors specific to each foreign country, including among others government regulation and intervention, lack of liquidity and the types of entities participating in the market.
 Foreign currency exchange rates can be fixed by the sovereign government, allowed to float within a range of exchange rates set by the government, or left to float freely.

 Governments may intervene in the currency markets through their central banks or by imposing regulatory controls or taxes.
 Governments may issue a new currency to replace an existing currency, or fix the exchange rate or alter the exchange rate or relative exchange rate characteristics by devaluation or revaluation of a currency.
 They may also restrict or suspend convertibility or transferability of a currency, or restrict participation in foreign exchange markets and funding markets, either in general or based on the nature of specific participants or transactions.
-In countries with less established markets, these events are more likely to occur and have occurred in the recent past.
-Any such event can cause unexpected losses with respect to an FX Transaction The currencies of emerging economies may be subject to more frequent and larger central bank interventions than the currencies of developed economies and are also more likely to be affected by sudden changes in monetary or exchange rate policies, or by the actions of significant market participants.
+The currencies of emerging economies may be subject to more frequent and larger central bank interventions than the currencies of developed economies and are also more likely to be affected by sudden changes in monetary or exchange rate policies, or by the actions of significant market participants.